 - the Enterprising Libraries projects, in partnership with DCLG and the British Library, which will be launched in July 2013

-More information on the Arts Council's work in developing public libraries will be announced in the coming months on our Supporting libraries page.
+More information on the Arts Council's work in developing public libraries will be announced on our Supporting libraries page.